C$ 114 Find Cheap Flights from District of Columbia to British Columbia

 • What is the cheapest time of day to fly to British Columbia?

-The cheapest time of day to fly to British Columbia is generally in the morning, when round-trip flights cost C$ 449 on average.
-The most expensive time of day to fly to British Columbia is generally in the morning, which is peak travel time and where the average cost of a ticket is C$ 449.
+The cheapest time of day to fly to British Columbia is generally at night, when round-trip flights cost C$ 295 on average.
+On average, there is no price difference when choosing to fly in the morning or the evening on this flight route.
+The most expensive time of day to fly to British Columbia is generally in the afternoon, which is peak travel time and where the average cost of a ticket is C$ 624.

 • What is the cheapest flight to British Columbia?